-As with any new product, instead of defending insignificant reduction in fees, schools should first “demo” the service to justify its price (and hopefully value) before selling it.
+Private school parents buy teaching.
+Instead of defending insignificant reduction in fees, schools should first “demo” the service to justify its value.

 What a deadlock!

 On one hand, as one newspaper put it, “Parents are in revolt over the unrealistic costs associated with virtual education for children out of school.”
 On the other hand, according to Kenya Private Schools Association CEO, Peter Ndoro, “Unlike public schools, we are not funded by the government.
 Online learning was not factored in the normal fees.
 Schools have expenses relating to electricity, digital devices and Internet.
 All these have to be costed and someone has to pay for it.”.

 With some claiming to teach even 5 year olds online, schools want their customers (parents) to buy based on the need for the business (school) to meet its operational costs.
 Is this how customers buy, really?
 Do customers reason, “Hmm!
 Let me agree to the price because of the costs of the business?
 I think, not.
 They buy based on perceived value of the service they consume.

 And parents perceive diluted value in virtual teaching (the service).
 It is stretching to try and convince them that the value delivered online is the same as that offline (in the classroom).

 In any case, as a retired teacher admitted, “Online learning cannot replace classroom learning entirely.”
 The dynamics are fundamentally different.
 For instance, class control is absent; parental involvement heightens as that of the teacher diminishes; and the different learning styles of students can be accommodated offline but not so, online.
 And these are a few of the soft issues that make parents question the value.